dysartcoal/UICU_MembershipProtocol/README.md

 # Cloud Computing Concepts

-The aim of the project was to implement a membership and failure detection protocol.
+The aim of the project was to implement a distributed membership and failure detection protocol.

 This project passed all of the tests when submitted so I was extremely chuffed.
 I used a SWIM style membership and failure detection protocol as recommended by the course notes so that I could learn more than by simply implementing an all-to-all heartbeat.